SolomonKritz/TwitchPlaysPiano/README.md

 ###Special Thanks:
 BitCamp
-The University of Maryland
+The University of Maryland, College Park
 MLH
 All the mentors!